Categories

-This guide to craft beer in Hanoi was updated in November 2021.
+This guide to Hanoi’s craft beer scene was last updated in April 2024.

 In Vietnam’s bustling old capital Hanoi, the last thing wary travellers would expect is a vibrant convergence of traditional and modern craft beer traditions.
 But craft beer in Hanoi defies the city’s conservative, communist and sometimes smoggy milieu.

 Fortunately for locals, expats and travelers alike, the city’s vibrant beer culture is growing fast.
-There are now several breweries that are distributed nationally (most notably Furbrew).
+There are now several breweries that are distributed nationally.

 The bedrock of beer in Hanoi, however, isn’t a boring mass-produced lager nor imported Western craft beer styles.
 It is bia hơi (translated as ‘fresh beer’).
 Typically served in small frosted glasses with large blocks of ice, bia hơi is one of Asia’s few genuine fusions of European craft brewing and local tastes.